taishi-i/awesome-ChatGPT-repositories/README.md

  * [DragGAN](https://github.com/zeqiang-lai/draggan) - Online Demo and Implementation of DragGAN - "Drag Your GAN: Interactive Point-based Manipulation on the Generative Image Manifold"
  * [femtoGPT](https://github.com/keyvank/femtogpt) - Pure Rust implementation of a minimal Generative Pretrained Transformer
  * [lit-gpt](https://github.com/lightning-ai/lit-gpt) - Hackable implementation of state-of-the-art open-source LLMs based on nanoGPT.
 Supports flash attention, Int8 and GPTQ 4bit quantization, LoRA and LLaMA-Adapter fine-tuning, pre-training.
 Apache 2.0-licensed.
+ * [exllama](https://github.com/turboderp/exllama) - A more memory-efficient rewrite of the HF transformers implementation of Llama for use with quantized weights.

 |Name|GitHub Stars|Language|License|